Internship in Agroforestry Holistic Regeneration

-Advanced Study Internship in Tropical Agroforestry at Permanent Agriculture Resources, Holualoa, North Kona, Hawai'i Island
+Internship in Agroforestry Holistic Regeneration, Holualoa, North Kona, Hawai'i Island

-An intensive study project complements the field work and is an integral part of the internship.
-During the first week of the internship, we will collaboratively develop a project involving research, design, education and possibly field study.
-The project is intended to produce an extension-level educational product of lasting value (e.g., a how-to guide, research data, workshop curriculum, visual documentation, etc.) that will benefit growers and communities in Hawai'i.
-The most successful interns dedicate most of their free time to their study project.
+Study complements the field work and is an integral part of the internship.
+During the first week of the internship, we will collaboratively develop a study plan appropriate to each intern’s experience and abilities.
+Many of our past interns produced an extension-level educational product of lasting value (e.g., a how-to guide, research data, workshop curriculum, visual documentation, etc.) that will benefit growers and communities in Hawai'i.
+The most successful interns dedicate most of their free time to their study.

 How to apply

-Prospective interns are required to complete our application (Word file).
-If you have any questions, send an e-mail to email@example.com.
+To apply, please complete our application (Word file).
+If you have any questions, send an e-mail to firstname.lastname@example.org.
 Brief, specific questions are most likely to be answered quickly.
-We receive lots of e-mail, so we usually do not have time to answer general questions.
-Make sure that you have thoroughly read the website and supporting materials before you contact us or apply.

 "I felt that Craig's content expertise, writing experience, and editing commentary really helped me hone in on some key ideas that guided me to create a good product and will improve my writing abilities for the future.
 The educational experience I gained through actually working with and researching agroforestry systems cannot be monetized.
 It was a priceless experience."